wsinned/tech-notes/nixos-installation/README.md

 $ git clone https://github.com/wsinned/tech-notes/ /mnt/tmp/tech-notes
 ````

-Back up the generated config, then copy the config from the repo to the nixos folder and then run the installation:
+Back up the generated config, then copy the config and home manager config from the repo to the nixos folder.
+Add the home manager channel and then run the installation:
 ````
 $ cd /mnt/etc/nixos